Japan edges out China as largest holder of U.S. Treasuries

 The February report showed net inflows into U.S. equities of $759 million after foreign purchases of $597 million in January.
 Foreigners bought U.S. stocks for a fourth consecutive month.

 Investors bought U.S. corporate bonds for a sixth straight month in February.
-Net inflows totalled $9.4 billion in February from $5.7 billion in January.
+Net inflows totaled $9.4 billion in February from $5.7 billion in January.

 (Reporting by Gertrude Chavez-Dreyfuss; Editing by James Dalgleish)